isaacullah/isaacullah.github.io/_posts/2017-04-28-A-mobile-field-data-collection-workflow.md

 ### Um.
 All this tech stuff is way over my head, can you do it for me?

 Sorry!
 This post is about as much as I can do for you.
 However, I have found out that there are some enterprise solutions in development by a startup called [Codifi](https://www.codifi.com/).
 It seems that the Codifi team is working hard on making some custom solutions for paperless archaeological recording.
 I suggest you get in touch with them if you want to do this, but the "tech" part of it seems way out of your league.
 They seem like nice folks!

+The [FAIMS](https://www.fedarch.org/) people also offer "FAIMS-in-a-box" and other customized workflows for your project.
+They aren't cheap, but they list [very clear pricing for their services and hardware](https://www.fedarch.org/grant/)

 ## Questions?
 Suggestions?
 Let's hear 'em!